Hobbs, Lake locked in tight race for Arizona governor: polls

 “Ticket-splitting between Democrat Kelly for Senate and Republican Lake for governor is mostly occurring in vote-rich Maricopa County,” Lee Miringoff, director of the Marist College Institute for Public Opinion, said in a statement.
 “The Democratic candidates for Senate and governor are both carrying Pima County while both Republican candidates lead in the rest of the state.”

 The Marist poll was conducted between Sept.
-19 and Sept.
-22 through interviews with 1,260 people.
+19-22 through interviews with 1,260 people.
 The margin of error is plus or minus 3.6 percent.

 The Suffolk University-Arizona Republic poll was conducted between Sept.
-21 and Sept.
-25 and has a margin of error of plus or minus 4.4 percentage points.
+21-25 and has a margin of error of plus or minus 4.4 percentage points.